 The good thing about the internet is that you can find so much information.
 I would check them out on places like LinkedIn, Google, Zillow, and Facebook — any place where people can share helpful reviews.
 It’s really important to do your homework on whomever you’re working with.

-What Do You See Happening With Mortgage Rates for the Rest of 2021?
+What Do You See Happening With Mortgage Rates?

 I think we’ve already seen the lowest of the lows.
 We’ve already bounced off the all-time lows, but they’re still amazing.
 I think we’ll hover between high twos and mid-threes all year.